 If you are planning to hire or drive a vehicle in Japan you will also need to carry both your Drivers Licence and an International Drivers Permit (IDP).
 Click on this link to find out more about where to purchase an IDP.

 You should ensure that you have confirmed your flight details to and from and within Japan and have a printout of your flight arrangements with you.
 I recommend re-checking these details in the week prior to your trip to ensure that your flights have not changed since you made your booking.

 If you have not already made accommodation arrangements in Japan, I suggest that do some research before you depart to ensure that you will have options on arrival.
 Ensure that you have the specific address details for each accommodation available.
 Japanese street names and numbers are very difficult to navigate, so also ensure that you have the address available in your phone GPS map tool.

-> My recommended accommodation booking sites for Japan include Booking.com and AirBnB.
+My recommended accommodation booking sites for Japan include Booking.com.
 Pre-load the accommodation apps from your accommodation sites with your account and booking details on your smart phone – they will usually have a map option to help you find your accommodation.

-> 8. Arrival Airport Transfer to Hotel in Japan
+8. Arrival Airport Transfer to Hotel in Japan